The Local Governing Body

-As part of the Vale Academy Trust (VAT), the LGB works under a Scheme of Delegation from the VAT Directors and Members and represents the school on various VAT Committees.
+As part of the Vale Academy Trust (VAT), the LGB works under a Vale Academy Trust Scheme of Delegated Authority from the VAT Directors and Members and represents the school on various VAT Committees.

 The most recent minutes from LGB meetings are held in the school office and posted on the school notice board.
 Parents and carers should feel free to contact Governors to discuss school matters if they wish to do so; contact details are available from the school office.

 Chris Salt – Chair of Governors (and Safeguarding governor)

 An important task for the LGB is to provide strategic clarity and direction.
 An ambitious school needs a top performing governing body and as a Local Governing Body we are working to achieve that.
 Along with the other governors, I am continually developing my knowledge by accessing NGA development materials.